Breast Revision Surgery in Melbourne, Victoria

 Revision Breast Reduction Procedure

-All surgery has risks – for detailed information about the risks and potential complications of breast revision surgery please visit the risks of surgery page.
+For detailed information about the risks and potential complications of breast revision surgery please visit the risks of surgery page.

 How much does Breast Revision Surgery cost?

-There is not a fixed fee or a ‘one size fits all’ fee structure.
-All surgery is individually designed to suit the individual and the particular problem.
-In the fee structure, a number of details will be considered, such as the type of breast revision surgery you are undertaking, the extent of your surgery, the risks associated, the possible complications, the possible necessity for revisional surgery.
-The fees will also vary from one hospital to another, and although we only work in accredited facilities, the fee structure can be quite different.
-The length of your stay can add to the expenses, however we would usually consider that one night should be sufficient for this type of operation.
+All surgery is individually designed to suit the patient and the particular problem.
+In the fee structure, a number of details will be considered, such as; the type of breast revision surgery you are undertaking, the extent of your surgery, the risks associated, the possible complications, the possible necessity for revisional surgery.

-At your initial consultation you will be given a detailed quote which will include, the surgeon’s fee, anaesthetic fee, assistant’s fee and the hospital fees, including theatre and day stay/overnight fee.
+At your initial consultation you will be given a detailed quote which will include;

 The fees are inclusive of all postoperative care for the first 6 weeks or however long it takes for the complete healing to occur, if there is a delayed healing circumstance.